norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 date: 2023-12-27
 draft: true
 ---
 Recently I went about standing up a fresh Continuous Delivery pipeline for a new project.
-The project is a pretty standard containerized stack with nothing exceptional to speak of, and as most of our exploratory work was already in AWS I figured that would be our
+The project is a pretty standard containerized stack with nothing exceptional to speak of, and as most of our exploratory work was already in AWS I figured that would be where I'd put our first CD pipeline (we are planning full multi-cloud in Q1).
+I have rolled out more than a few CodePipeline + ECS blue/green deploys in my time, and I
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTc4Mjk2OTJdfQ==
+eyJoaXN0b3J5IjpbMjAyOTcxMzk3XX0=
 -->